 Whether you’re a sales enablement leader responsible for sales certification or an L&D practitioner ensuring your customer-facing teams are trained, you’re likely strategizing on how to engage and coach your remote teams.
-Typically, you’d develop a bootcamp for in-depth training, but these aren’t normal times.
+Typically, you’d develop a bootcamp for in-depth training or sales onboarding, but these aren’t normal times.
 Your challenge is creating a virtual equivalent to the traditional 5-day sales certification in-person bootcamp slated for the end of the quarter.
 How do you take a “tried and true” certification program, that your organization has delivered in person for years, and successfully transition to a fully virtual offering?
 First, take a deep breath… Here are 5 critical tips for effectively transitioning a certification enablement bootcamp to online delivery.

 Don’t Try to Recreate the In-Person Experience